HendrikCromboom/weather-api/README.md

 Sprint 1

-    create an account on this platform
+    create an account on this platform. [x]
-    You are going to have to generate a key. create a home page where you ask the visitor to enter the city of his choice.
+    You are going to have to generate a key. [x] create a home page where you ask the visitor to enter the city of his choice. [x]

 Sprint 2